 We drive for another half hour before finally reaching our final destination of the overland tour at Victoria Falls.
 We stop at Wild Horizons tours, one of Vic Falls main tour providers that I’m sure has a business connection with our tour provider, Africa Travel Co.
 It is here that I realized how expensive and touristy Vic Falls is.

 The next night, we ate at the Palm restaurant, part of a fancy lodge right next to Vic Falls.
 Now This is a solid restaurant.
-I had a Warthog steak, stuffed with spinach and mushrooms, and wrapped in prosciutto ham, likely one of the most delicious things I”ve ever encountered.
-Erica had kudu medallions that were equally as divine.
-Dishes here are about 22-25$.
+I had a Warthog steak, stuffed with spinach and mushrooms, and wrapped in prosciutto ham, likely one of the most delicious things I’ve ever encountered.
+The kudu medallions were also divine.
+Dishes here are about $20-25

 We were told about a restaurant called Boma that does a buffet dinner filled with live entertainment and activities.
 All game meats are available at this place but it was $50 a person and we didn’t have enough nights in Vic Falls.